Skip to main content

 With so much data to consider, does your inventory platform create the comprehensive picture you need, even as elements such as ROADM follow evolution paths towards new capabilities?
 In other words, can you access key data, across all active and deployed interfaces, old and new?

 Of course, evolution is continuous.
 We can expect further profound changes to come, all of which will need to be integrated into the OSS.
-So, another question is, are you able to fully integrate new capabilities into your OSS – where you need them and where you need to capture such changes, so they’re accessible for reporting, visualisation, and service delivery?
+So, another question is, are you able to fully integrate new capabilities into your OSS – ensuring accurate reporting, visualization, and seamless service delivery?

 Embracing all interfaces – legacy, current and future

 If not, there’s a solution at hand.
-VC4-IMS is a complete, integrated network inventory management system that can easily connect to all legacy, current and (thanks to a consistent, standards-based evolution path), future NMS interfaces, ensuring that, all data is collected (and updated through daily reconciliation).
+VC4 Service2Create (S2C) software is a complete, integrated network inventory management system that can easily connect to all legacy, current and (thanks to a consistent, standards-based evolution path), future NMS interfaces, ensuring that, all data is collected (and updated through daily reconciliation).
 Nothing is missed out.
-Figure 1 highlights the relationship between VC4-IMS and other systems, including the unique reconciliation interfaces that ensure the data is accurately updated.
+Figure 1 highlights the relationship between VC4-S2C and other systems, including the unique reconciliation interfaces that ensure the data is accurately updated.